linux4sam/9bit/README.md

 * Custom kernel patch must be applied to driver to support SENDA term bit.
 * This method provides a way to use the SENDA bit of the UART (only available on FLEXCOM UART on SAMA5D2).
-* The originl patches are available at:
+* The original patches are available at:
   <https://www.spinics.net/lists/linux-serial/msg25997.html>
 * Provides a method to use hardware driven RTS in RS485 mode on SAMA5D2.